↓

 OSDL conducted a survey of tech professionals to determine what enterprises need

-in a Linux desktop for it to be a practical alternative.
+for it to be a practical alternative.
 The results

 largely matched early work I did with SuSE when "Linux desktop" was a new